Herb Hiller

 All things being equal, why wouldn’t we want to favor places that are doing the most important work on Earth?

-This doesn’t give a free pass to ecotourism unless close to home..
-For example, Atlantans who fly to New England for fall colors will produce more emissions than they typically would exploring the Okeefenokee Swamp or near but deeply remote Cumberland Island
+This doesn’t give a free pass to ecotourism unless close to home.
+For example, Atlantans who fly to New England for fall colors will produce more emissions than they typically would exploring the Okefenokee Swamp or near but deeply remote Cumberland Island

 Instead of choosing our places to stay by maximizing our hotel brand loyalty benefits, we can look for locally owned places to stay that immerse us in communities where locals directly make us feel at home and help address social inequities.
 As “local” becomes emphatic closer to home everywhere, new green reward programs can become part of a global alternative system.